Distance Learning Mode

-The academic program relating to distance learning (online) program for the Master's Degree in Translation and New Technologies: Translation of Software and Multimedia Products has both theoretical and practical components.
+The academic program relating to distance learning (online) program for the Master's in Translation and New Technologies: Localization of Multimedia Products has both theoretical and practical components.
 Please see the schedule included below:

 THEORETICAL PHASE (30 ECTS credits).

-The theoretical component of the Master's Degree in Translation and New Technologies: Translation of Software and Multimedia Products will cover the following modules and subjects:
+The theoretical component of the Master's in Translation and New Technologies: Localization of Multimedia Products will cover the following modules and subjects:

 COURSE STRUCTURE The working dynamic for the distance learning mode is based on students regularly receiving study material specifically designed by the academic staff for the course.
 The material will consist of content from each module including detailed explanations of the software used for the specialties that make up each module (in particular, the use of different web page, software and video game localization programs will be looked at in detail).
 The material will also provide detailed instructions and explanations of all resources on the subject of translation, model translations, lexical registers and an up-to-date bibliography.

 Professors will include a series of primarily localization tasks in said materials for students to complete.
 These tasks will be corrected by faculty members and returned to students within no more than 15 days after the submission date.
 Each corrected task will be accompanied by a personalized report regarding student performance include both formal and syntactic and lexical-semantic errors.